JobService/job-service/deploy/src/main/resources/production-marathon-testing/README.md

         }</code></pre>

 7. Check on the Job's progress
-    Go to the `GET /jobs/{jobId}` operation.
+    Go to the `GET /partitions/{partitionId}/jobs/{jobId}` operation.

-    - Enter the Job Id that you chose when creating the job.
+    - Enter the partition Id and Job Id that you chose when creating the job.
     - Click on the 'Try it out!' button.

     You should see a response returned from the Job Service.